Which city is cheaper, Guayaquil or La Plata?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in La Plata is $52, while the average daily cost in Guayaquil is $76.
+The average daily cost (per person) in La Plata is $32, while the average daily cost in Guayaquil is $76.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for La Plata and Guayaquil in more detail.
+What follows is a categorical breakdown of travel costs for La Plata and Guayaquil in more detail.

 Also for La Plata, here are a few examples of actual transportation services: